dcunited001/dcunited001.github.io/_posts/2017-06-17-international-trends-2020-the-automation-crisis.md

 <a name="avoid-hacking-economics-for-short-term-gain" />

 ### [Avoid Hacking Economics for Short-Term Gain](#avoid-hacking-economics-for-short-term-gain)

+- TODO: how do macroprudential policies affect the crisis?

 When we hack the economy to optimize macroeconomic indicators, we often delude ourselves into believing optimal indicators imply optimal